-Abigail currently teaches courses in world literature, fiction writing, and women’s studies.
-She is particularly interested in the relationship between religion and literature, contemporary re-writings of ancient stories, and gender theory – and she loves when opportunities arise to explore these interests in the classroom with her students.
+Abigail currently teaches courses in ancient world literature, fiction writing, and gender theory.
+She is also a faculty fellow in the William Penn Honors Program and coordinates the English senior capstone course.
+Her work tends to engage the intersection between theology and literature.
+She is particularly interested in the literary dimensions of biblical texts and theology of the body – and she loves when opportunities arise to explore these interests in the classroom.

 Abigail’s book Irigaray, Incarnation and Contemporary Women's Fiction (Bloomsbury, 2013) was awarded the 2014 Feminist and Women's Studies Association Book Prize.
 Abigail has also written short fiction for several literary journals, such as The Potomac Review, Talking River Review, zaum and Melusine.
 In 2013, Abigail was a regular online contributor on gender-related issues for The Atlantic Monthly; her essays have also appeared in First Things, PopMatters and Geez Magazine.

 In the academic realm, Abigail has placed peer-reviewed articles in Forum for Modern Language Studies and Journal of Gender Studies and academic essays in the collections Sex, Gender and Time in Fiction and Culture (Palgrave, 2011) and Building a New World, ed. by Luce Irigaray (Palgrave, 2015).
 In addition, she contributed three articles to the Blackwell Encyclopedia of Literary and Cultural Theory (2010).